-The SECURE Act, which became law on December 20, 2019 as part of an annual appropriations bill, allows families to use a 529 plan to pay student loans.
-You can take a qualified distribution to repay up to $10,000 in student loans owed by each of the beneficiary and the beneficiary’s siblings.
-But, why would anyone want to use a 529 plan to repay student loans?
+The SECURE Act, which became law on December 20, 2019, expanded the benefits of 529 plans by adding student loan repayments and the cost of apprenticeship programs as qualified expenses.
+You can take a tax-free 529 plan distribution to repay up to $10,000 in student loans owed by each of the beneficiary and the beneficiary’s siblings.

 After all, the best use of 529 plan money is to spend it up front, to avoid the need to borrow student loans at all.